ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_lectures/lect15.md

 # Topics

-* Thinking recursively about problems on sequences
-* Recursion vs. iteration via examples: printing elements of an array in order and in reverse order, printing elements of a linked-list in order and in reverse order
 * How do we know our recursive solution is correct?
 Proof by induction
 * Is recursive better than iterative?
 * Problems that have a naturally recursive solution